JessicaJuliet/the-leafy-bean/README.md

 ### Imagery

 The website uses strong and impactful coffee imagery to reinforce The Leafy Bean's product offering and to also appeal to the website user.
 These images were sourced from [Pexels](www.pexels.com) and [Unsplash](www.unsplash.com) and are referenced in the code.
 In addition, the images give structure and dimension to the website and help provide the user with a positive user experience.
-The size and positioning of these images varies depending on the screensize.
+The size and positioning of these images varies depending on the screen size.

 Lots of white space was used to help structure and organise the content and images on the page, improve the user experience and legibility of text on the site.